Platelet Rich Plasma (PRP)

 What can PRP do for me?

 PRP can potentially increase collagen production in the skin and subcutaneous tissues resulting in decreased wrinkles and increased facial volume.
-PRP can also help increase hair growth in areas where there is hair but in declining amounts, specifically the scalp.
 PRP can also be applied in conjunction with other treatments, such as fat grafting, to increase fat graft survival.

 How is PRP obtained; what is the process?